felipescheid/godown/README.md

 ### Project plan

-[ ] Implement a lexer to tokenize the input Markdown text and identify different Markdown elements
+- [ ] Implement a lexer to tokenize the input Markdown text and identify different Markdown elements

-[ ] Create an abstract syntax tree (AST) to define node types for different markdown elements and parse tokens into an AST structure
+- [ ] Create an abstract syntax tree (AST) to define node types for different markdown elements and parse tokens into an AST structure

-[ ] Implement an HTML renderer to traverse the AST and genereate corresponding HTML for each node type
+- [ ] Implement an HTML renderer to traverse the AST and genereate corresponding HTML for each node type

-[ ] Develop the main program to read input markdown files, coordinate lexing, parsing and rendering and output HTML files
+- [ ] Develop the main program to read input markdown files, coordinate lexing, parsing and rendering and output HTML files

-[ ] Implement error handling and edge cases
+- [ ] Implement error handling and edge cases

-[ ] Write tests
+- [ ] Write tests

+### Supported features

 I will start first with basic markdown features: